Welcome to the Indiana War Memorials

 - The War Memorials are closed on all National and State holidays except Memorial Day and Veterans Day.

-Bricks of Remembrance Program
+Bricks of Honor

 Girl Scouts for Old Glory

-The Indiana War Memorials has partnered with the Girl Scouts of Central Indiana to collect US Flags that should be retired.
-The purpose of the collection is to provide a proper way of retiring the flags which will take place at the Girl Scouts summer camps where the scouts will learn the history and meaning of flag retirement.
+The Indiana War Memorials has collaborated with the Girl Scouts of Central Indiana to collect US Flags that should be retired.
+The purpose of the collection is to provide a proper way of retiring the flags, which will take place at the Girl Scouts summer camps where the scouts will learn the history and meaning of flag retirement.
 Flags will be collected at the Indiana War Memorial throughout the year.
-US Flags that are structurally damaged or faded should be respectfully disposed.
+US Flags that are structurally damaged or faded should be respectfully retired.
 This program provides for proper retirement and presents a learning opportunity for the Girl Scouts.
 Click here to listen to an interview about the program on WFYI's "No Limits".